 You have six months to transfer your license when you move to BC from abroad.
-Many countries (including the UK, Australia, and South Africa) have an agreement with Canada whereby their driving license is immediately transferable.
+Many countries (including the UK, Australia, Ireland and South Africa) have an agreement with Canada whereby their driving license is immediately transferable.
 Refer to the link above for more information.

 If you need to start all over again, here are instructions: